tardisgo/tardisgo/README.md

 If you would like to get involved in helping the project to advance, I welcome pull requests.
 However, please contact [me](https://github.com/elliott5) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code so that we can avoid any conflicts.

+## License:
+MIT license, please see the license file.